Hello! This is Consultant K.

 Make the title text larger and indent the body text to create contrast in the layout.
 For supplementary notes and warnings, decide on the icons and styles to be used, clearly distinguishing them from the main text.
 For example, when creating manuals in Word or PowerPoint, it is efficient to determine which styles to use for which information and include them in a template.

-However, overusing icons or excessively coloring the text can lead to an overload of information unrelated to the content, making it difficult to read.
+However, overusing icons or applying too many colors to the text can lead to an overload of information unrelated to the content, making it difficult to read.
 Be careful not to over-decorate.

 ・Create Margins

 When text is densely packed, readers may first think, "This looks difficult to read."
-Let's create appropriate margins on the page.
-By creating margins with the right balance, it becomes easier to understand the organization of information, and it can also help readers reach the necessary information more easily.
+It's important to create appropriate margins on the page.
+By creating margins with the right balance, the organization of information becomes clearer, making it easier to reach the necessary information.

 Using diagrams and images helps to facilitate visual understanding.
-For example, showing an actual image of a form along with a filled-out example will allow for quicker comprehension than explaining how to fill out the form with text alone.
+For example, showing an actual image of a form along with examples of how to fill it out will allow for quicker comprehension than explaining it with text alone.

 Additionally, presenting information in a tabular format organizes the items and explanations, making them easier to read.